rohan-raman/YFGHWebsite/_pages/programs/yhs.md

 header:
   overlay_color: "#22333B"
 title: Youth Health Speakers
+excerpt: >
+  Inform the world on global health by presenting in Youth Health Speakers (YHS)
 ---

-Inform the world on global health by presenting in Youth Health Speakers (YHS) {: .text-center}

 # What is YHS?

-Youth Health Speakers is a **speaker-series** for high school students to raise awareness and disseminate information on global health to the general public.
+Youth Health Speakers is a **speaker series** for high school students to raise awareness and disseminate information on global health to the general public.

 Students can submit their presentations year-round, and once accepted, they are given the chance to **present live and share their work online**.
 This gives students experience in global health advocacy, taking a direct role in educating the community on complex global health issues.